Micron – targets at 470 and 640 USD amid AI memory shortage

 Micron’s business model centres on developing, producing, and selling semiconductor memory modules and data storage solutions.
 The company’s segments are categorised by the product markets listed below:

-On 25 September 2024, Micron released its Q4 2024 report, which covered the period ending on 25 August.
+On 25 September 2024, Micron released its Q4 2024 report, which covered the period ended 25 August.
 The company’s financial performance surprised investors and exceeded forecasts.
 Below is the reported data:

 • Revenue: 7.75 billion USD (+93%)